debitkarma/testhtmx/README.md

 # Development Notes

+The `rq` queues are working.
+The form submission sends data back to bottle for processing, and then the relevant functions enqueue jobs.
+Jobs get processed.
+You can see this with a `docker logs -f worker` to watch the worker container output debug stuff.

+Added rq-dashboard, so you can go to `http://localhost:9181` to view the queues and such live, with updates, results, etc.

+Default ttl is 500sec for all results.
+I'll probably want to change that to a day or two.
+I can specify job ids as strings, so I can name them accordingly.
+I can view failed and finished jobs' results, so I need a page that does that correctly.
+I need to change the template to create line items for all the jobs i pass in on initial page load.
+HTMX is pretty barebones here.
+I'll probably want to create and identify divs (using _gasp_ CSS!!) to show queued jobs, started jobs, and finished and failed results.
+Keeping it live loading and such is a good way to learn htmx.

 ## Working with Docker

 Look at the `Dockerfile` and `docker-compose.yml` files.
 Things are set so the container is built without an entrypoint.
 Instead, compose's develop option is set to sync any file changes in the current dir to the /app folder inside the container.
 It also watches for any changes to the `requirements.txt` file and rebuilds as needed.